shnno61/Storefront-backend/README.md

 # Storefront Backend Project
-This is a storefront backend app for online store .It has main api to add fuctionality to the store
+This is a storefront backend app for online store .It has many apis to add functionality to the store

 ## First
 - cloning this repo